whodatninja/srp-client/README.md

   var a = srp.srpRandom();
   var A = srp.calculateA(a);

   // 2.
-The client sends A to the server.
+The client sends username and A to the server.

   // 3.
-The server receives A and generates B. var b = srp.srpRandom();
+The server receives username and A, retrieving the salt and verifier
-  var B = srp.calculateB(b);
+  //    previously stored for this username.

   // 4.
+The server generates B then sends B and the salt to the client. var b = srp.srpRandom();
+  var B = srp.calculateB(b, v);

+  // 5.
 The client and the server both calculate U. var u = srp.calculateU(A, B);

-  // 5.
-The client generates its premaster secret. var Sc = srp.calculateS(B, salt, u, a);

   // 6.
-The server generates its premaster secret. var Ss = srp.calculateServerS(A, v, u, b);
+The client generates its premaster secret and sends it to the server. var Sc = srp.calculateS(B, salt, u, a);

   // 7.
+The server receives the client premaster key, generates the server
+  //    premaster key, and verifies they match before sending the server
+  //    premaster key to the client. var Ss = srp.calculateServerS(A, v, u, b);
+  console.log('Server and client secrets match:');
+  console.log(Sc.toString() == Ss.toString());

-The client and the server verify the secrets. console.log('Server and client secrets match:');
+  // 8.
+The client receives the server premaster key and verifies it matches
+  //    the client premaster key. console.log('Server and client secrets match:');
   console.log(Sc.toString() == Ss.toString());